-- (A) If a Judge is unable to continue sitting in a part-heard case for a short duration and the remaining Judges are satisfied that it is in the interests of justice to do so, those remaining Judges may order that the hearing of the case continue in the absence of that Judge for a period of not more than five working days. - (B) If a Judge is, for any reason, unable to continue sitting in a part-heard case for a period which is or is likely to be longer than five days, the President may designate an alternate Judge as provided in Article 12(4) of the Statute. - (i) If the case is in its advanced stages, and an alternate Judge was not available as provided in Article 12(4) of the Statute, and the remaining Judges are satisfied that it would not affect the verdict either way, the remaining Judges may continue in the absence of that Judge. - (ii) Where a trial or appeal chamber proceeds in the absence of one Judge, in the event that the decision is split evenly a new trial or appeal shall be ordered. - (C) A Judge who decides to resign shall give notice of his resignation in writing to the President, who shall transmit it to the Secretary-General of the United Nations and the Government of Sierra Leone.
+- (A) If a Judge is unable to continue sitting in a proceeding, trial or appeal which has partly been heard for a short duration and the remaining Judges are satisfied that it is in the interests of justice to do so, those remaining Judges may order that the proceeding, trial or appeal continue in the absence of that Judge for a period of not more than five working days. - (B) If a Judge is, for any reason, unable to continue sitting in a proceeding, trial or appeal which has partly been heard for a period which is or is likely to be longer than five days, the President may designate an alternate Judge as provided in Article 12(4) of the Statute. - i.
+If an alternate Judge is not available as provided in Article 12(4) of the Statute, and the remaining Judges are satisfied that it would not affect the decision either way, the remaining Judges may continue in the absence of that Judge. - ii.
+Where a trial or appeal chamber proceeds in the absence of one Judge, in the event that the decision is split evenly a new proceeding, trial or appeal shall be ordered. - (C) If a Judge is, for any reason, unable to sit in a proceeding, trial or appeal which has not yet been heard but has been scheduled, the President may designate an alternate Judge as provided in Article 12 (4) of the Statute. - (D) A Judge who decides to resign shall give notice of his resignation in writing to the President, who shall transmit it to the Secretary-General of the United Nations and the Government of Sierra Leone.

-Rule 17: Precedence
+Rule 17: Precedence (amended 7 March 2003)

-- (A) All Judges are equal in the exercise of their judicial functions, regardless of dates of election, appointment, age or period of service. - (B) Judges elected or appointed on different dates shall take precedence according to the dates of their election or appointment; Judges elected or appointed on the same date shall take precedence according to age. - (C) In case of re-election, the total period of service as a Judge of the Special Court shall be taken into account.
+(A) All Judges are equal in the exercise of their judicial functions, regardless of dates of election, appointment, age or period of service.

+- (B) Judges elected or appointed on different dates shall take precedence according to the dates of their election or appointment; Judges elected or appointed on the same date shall take precedence according to age. - (C) In case of re-election, the total period of service as a Judge of the Special Court shall be taken into account.